daisyweiluo/bob/README.txt

 -Build obstacles with textures and bumpy maps to make the scene more realistic

+-A colorful shader for boxes(changing with time)

--Fresnel shader implemented using an approximation of the Fresnel Equation
+-Tried to implement Fresnel shader using an approximation of the Fresnel Equation

 • how: mid-level description of the algorithms and data structures that you’ve used